librity/nc_nomadcoin/README.md

 </p>

-We can then add some arbitrary point `G` to itself as many `d` times as we want, and we will always end up with another point in the curve `dG`.
+We can then add some arbitrary point `G` to itself as many `d` times as we want, and we will always end up with another point in the curve `d .
+G`.
 We've just invented scalar multiplication of an elliptic curve point:

 <p align="center">